 Melting snow reveals green grass still not dormant

-As the temperatures and snow flakes begin to drop on the area in late fall, many things are happening to the lawn that are often ignored.
+As the temperatures and snowflakes begin to drop on the area in late fall, many things are happening to the lawn that are often ignored.
 As attention turns to gift buying, cooking and holiday festivities, the lawn is doing things most people don't realize and that can help answer many misconceptions about lawn care and lawns by most homeowners.
 Lawns in the area are primarily cool season grass types which will actually thrive until the soil freezes.
-Early snow cover will blanket the lawn and act as a heat trapping balanket, while extended snow cover between now and spring may cause severe snow mold and vole damage that will need to be repaired in spring.
+Early snow cover will blanket the lawn and act as a heat trapping blanket, while extended snow cover between now and spring may cause severe snow mold and vole damage that will need to be repaired in spring.
 Snow shoveling will begin to cause severe compaction and damage to the lawn.
 Winter dormancy creates a reset for the lawn which may or may not be complicated by these additional issues.

 Snow shoveled onto landscapsing and lawn creates growing complications in spring